Barry Gibb: Personal life

 Gibb's first marriage was to Maureen Bates, whom he married on 22 August 1966 when he was 19 years old.
 The couple lived together for only a short time and were divorced in July 1970.
+At the time they were living in Abbey House, near the Abbey Road Studios in London.

-During the taping of the BBC's Top of the Pops in London, Gibb met the former Miss Edinburgh, Linda Gray.
-On 1 September 1970 (his 24th birthday), Gibb married Gray.
-Together, they have five children – Stephen (born 1973), Ashley (born 1977), Travis (born 1981), Michael (born 1984) and Alexandra (born 1991) – and seven grandchildren.
+During the taping of the BBC's Top of the Pops in London, Gibb met former Miss Edinburgh Linda Gray.
+On 1 September 1970 (his 24th birthday), they were married.
+Together, they have five children, including Stephen.
+He has seven grandchildren.
+Gibb and his wife became U.S. citizens in 2009, while retaining their UK citizenship.

 In his 11 July 2014 interview with The Mirror, Gibb said he became friends with Michael Jackson: "He would come to Miami and stay in our house.
 He'd sit in the kitchen and watch the fans outside his hotel on TV, just giggling – 'Hee hee!'
 He lived upstairs for a while, right before his child-molestation trial.
 We never discussed the case.
 We would just sit around and write and get drunk.
 Michael liked wine – there were a few nights when he just went to sleep on the floor", adding that he misses Jackson.

-In January 2006, Gibb purchased the former home of country singers Johnny Cash and June Carter Cash in Hendersonville, Tennessee, US intending to restore it and turn it into a songwriting retreat.
-The house was destroyed by fire on 10 April 2007 while under renovation.
+Gibb owns a home in the UK, but has lived primarily in the US since 1974.
+In January 2006, Gibb purchased the former home of the late country singers Johnny Cash and June Carter Cash in Hendersonville, Tennessee, US intending to restore it and turn it into a songwriting retreat.
+The house was destroyed by fire on 10 April 2007 while under renovation, and a new house was built.
+The property was sold in 2014.

-On 10 July 2009, Gibb was made a Freeman of the Borough of Douglas (Isle of Man).
+On 10 July 2009, Gibb was made a Freeman of the Borough of Douglas.
 The award was also bestowed upon his brother Robin and posthumously upon his brother Maurice.
-Also in 2009, Gibb and his wife became U.S. citizens, while retaining their UK citizenship.
-Gibb has homes in Miami, Florida, and Beaconsfield, Buckinghamshire.

 Influences

-Gibb's influences when he was in the Rattlesnakes were Tommy Steele, the Mills Brothers, the Everly Brothers, Paul Anka and Cliff Richard.
+Gibb's influences when he was in the Rattlesnakes were Tommy Steele, the Mills Brothers, the Everly Brothers, Paul Anka, and Cliff Richard.
 The Bee Gees acknowledged that they would sing in the style of the Everlys and then add a third harmony; the result was "New York Mining Disaster 1941" (1967).
 When Gibb heard Roy Orbison's song "Crying", he said: "That was it.
 To me that was the voice of God."

 Gibb also praises the vocal skills of Frankie Valli as one of his influences: "Frankie Valli has become one of the hallmark voices of our generation.
 He created a style that we all still strive to emulate."
 Gibb was also influenced by country music as his songs on the 1970 unreleased The Kid's No Good show: "Country music always inspired us.
 I love Nashville and I love this music.
 Since my brothers passed, I've been able to be self-indulgent.
 I've been able to go where I love the music".